-The attitudes are divided into five different levels, ranging from the most simple–basically the willingness to pay attention–to the most complex–when a person’s behaviors are consistently controlled by their value system.
+The attitudes in the affective domain are divided into five different levels, ranging from the most simple–basically the willingness to pay attention–to the most complex–when a person’s behaviors are consistently controlled by their value system.
 They represent not so much different kinds of attitudes but rather different degrees.
 The five levels of attitudes, in order from simplest to most complex, are:

 - Receiving: Learner is willing to pay attention and listen with respect.

 - Responding: Learner actively responds and participates.

 - Valuing: Learner places value on a behavior, idea, person, institution, etc.